 3. Return the vehicle to the dealer with no further repayments.

-Audi Finance guarantees the minimum future value at the end of the agreement so both you and the dealer are protected.
-Any shortfall is covered by Audi Finance.
+Audi Financial Services guarantees the minimum future value at the end of the agreement so both you and the dealer are protected.
+Any shortfall is covered by Audi Financial Services.
 As previously referred to, this is subject to the condition of the vehicle and the annual mileage.

 At the end of your agreement if you choose to sell your car either to a dealership or privately, the difference between the sale price of the vehicle and the agreed GMFV is known as your equity.

 GMFV = €10,000 Sale Price = €12,000 Equity = €2,000